webteamfabcoders/pretestplus/README.md

   4. Enter the quantity of that particular test you want to assign.
   5. Select the school name and then click on "save"

-##Viewing and Editting Parents Accounts
+##Viewing & Editting Parents Accounts

 ###- Viewing Parents Accounts###
   1. To view a particular students profile, Click on "PARENTS" on the menu bar.